philippoo66/optolink-splitter/README.md

 > [!NOTE]
 > The steps listed here under Installation will of course only work as soon as we have published the optolink-splitter package under PyPi or similar.
+> For the time being, the steps described under development can be used to obtain an initial version of the CLI within a venv.

 To install the `optolink-splitter` as a global CLI, execute the following commands:
 ```bash